jvarona05/bitpanda-sample/README.md

 http://localhost/
 ```

- Note: the app will ask you to generate the APP_KEY
+ Note: the app will ask you to generate the Laravel APP_KEY

  ### Get token